-Notes and comments

-We have suggested a revised wording of the introductory statement.

-Current introductory statement

-Osteopaths must deliver high-quality, safe, ethical and effective healthcare through evaluation and considered treatment approaches, which are clearly explained to the patient and respect patient dignity.
+Notes and comments We have suggested a revised wording of the introductory statement.
+Current introductory statement Suggested revisions Osteopaths must deliver high-quality, safe, ethical and effective healthcare through evaluation and considered treatment approaches, which are clearly explained to the patient and respect patient dignity.
 Osteopaths are committed to maintaining and enhancing their practice to continuously deliver high quality patient care.
+Revised introductory statement: Osteopaths must deliver high-quality and safe healthcare to patients.
+This theme sets out the standards in relation the delivery of care, including evaluation and management approaches, record keeping, safeguarding of patients and the promotion of public health.